FIFA World Cup: Selection process

 The host country is now chosen in a vote by FIFA's Council.
 This is done under an exhaustive ballot system.
 The national football association of a country desiring to host the event receives a "Hosting Agreement" from FIFA, which explains the steps and requirements that are expected from a strong bid.
 The bidding association also receives a form, the submission of which represents the official confirmation of the candidacy.
 After this, a FIFA designated group of inspectors visit the country to identify that the country meets the requirements needed to host the event and a report on the country is produced.
 The decision on who will host the World Cup is usually made six or seven years in advance of the tournament.
 There have been occasions where the hosts of multiple future tournaments were announced at the same time, as was the case for the 2018 and 2022 World Cups, which were awarded to Russia and Qatar, with Qatar becoming the first Middle Eastern country to host the tournament.

-For the 2010 and 2014 World Cups, the final tournament is rotated between confederations, allowing only countries from the chosen confederation (Africa in 2010, South America in 2014) to bid to host the tournament.
+For the 2010 and 2014 World Cups, the final tournament was rotated between confederations, allowing only countries from the chosen confederation (Africa in 2010, South America in 2014) to bid to host the tournament.
 The rotation policy was introduced after the controversy surrounding Germany's victory over South Africa in the vote to host the 2006 tournament.
 However, the policy of continental rotation did not continue beyond 2014, so any country, except those belonging to confederations that hosted the two preceding tournaments, can apply as hosts for World Cups starting from 2018.
 This is partly to avoid a similar scenario to the bidding process for the 2014 tournament, where Brazil was the only official bidder.

 The 2026 FIFA World Cup was chosen to be held in the United States, Canada and Mexico, marking the first time a World Cup has been shared by three host nations.
-The 2026 tournament will be the biggest World Cup ever held, with 48 teams playing 80 matches.
+The 2026 tournament will be the biggest World Cup ever held, with 48 teams playing 104 matches.
 Sixty matches will take place in the US, including all matches from the quarter-finals onward, while Canada and Mexico will host 10 games each.